The Tuesday Night Club Official Web Site |

 Looking back at missing railway bridge No 92 A.

 Looking back at Bridge No 91 and the well prteserved lime kilns in Pant.
-This small section is in filled.
+This

 The dropped Railway Bridge No 90.
 No real problem as the line is abandoned.